Undergraduate Policies and Statements

 Scholastic Offences

-Scholastic offences will be taken seriously.
-Students are directed to read the appropriate policy, specifically, the definition of what constitutes a scholastic offence, at the following website: www.uwo.ca/univsec/pdf/academic_policies/appeals/scholastic_discipline_undergrad.pdf
+Scholastic offences will be taken seriously by the department.
+Students are directed to read the appropriate university policies: specifically, the definition of what constitutes a scholastic offence, as well as the university's procedure for handling Undergraduate Scholastic Offences.
+Students should also consult their instructors for more information on what constitutes academic misconduct and how to avoid it.

 All required papers may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for the detection of plagiarism.
 All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.
-Use of the service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com (http://www.turnitin.com).
+Use of this service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com.

-Computer-marked multiple-choice tests and/or exams may be subject to submission for similarity review by software that will check for unusual coincidences in answer patterns that may indicate cheating.
+Computer-marked multiple-choice tests and/or exams may be subject to submission for similarity review by software that checks for unusual coincidences in answer patterns that may indicate cheating.

 Additional resources include: